CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

     Default: `worker-out`
     Sets the output queue where results are returned

+### Per Tenant Settings

+When `fieldSpecs` is provided to the worker via `customData` the worker's behaviour will change and the worker will begin [Multi-Field Processing](#multi-field-processing).

+ - `fieldSpecs`
+    This parameter specifies to the worker the fields on which to perform language detection.
+It is a string of comma-separated values, each of which is either a complete field name or a partial field name supplied with a wildcard character "*".
+The wildcard character is supported at any position within any of the values of this parameter.

+**Example:**
+	`{"fieldSpecs": "CONTENT_*, TITLE, SUBJECT"}`
+	This Example will cause the worker to check the TITLE and SUBJECT fields of the document provided as well as any field that begins `CONTENT_`.

 ## Output Format

+#### Standard processing:

 The document is marked up with a list of the languages detected as well as the confidence in the result.
 The following fields are added: